UMCU-Digital-Health/Digital_Health_Template/README.md

        'Add new About Us page' or 'Refactor tests for the order model'
     3. It should correctly complete the sentence: "If accepted, this commit will <your commit message goes here>."

+### GitHub actions
+After creating a project with cookiecutter, you can find the linting and unit test GitHub workflows in `.github/workflows/`, which enables standard flake8 linting and unit tests.
+You still need to set add this workflow to branch protection rules for new repos.

 ## Python package
 To prevent having to add the `src/` folder to the system path, it's often easier to structure your code as a Python package.
 This project template follows the `src/` package structure, where each folder in the `src` folder is a Python package.